pseja/gcc-plugin-for-static-analyzer-support/README.md

 make
 ```

 This produces `xpsejal00-gcc-plugin.pdf` in the current directory, which is the submitted version of the text.
+> The officially published PDF is also available [here](https://www.vut.cz/www_base/zav_prace_soubor_verejne.php?file_id=293456).

 ### Clean build artifacts